HorvathLab/NGS/ReadCounts/docs/Usage.md

 > Alignment filtering strategy.
 See [Read Filtering](Filtering.md) for more details.
 Default: Basic.

-Output Folder, -o OUTPUT, --output=OUTPUT
+Output File, -o OUTPUT, --output=OUTPUT

 > Output file.
 Will be created if necessary.
 See [Output Files](OutputFiles.md) for more information on output files.
 Optional.